itsluap/books/the_wrong_answer/chapters/chapter-04-the-forgotten-library.md

 The checkout dates on the attached slip matched the year 215.
 Titles: River Settlements; Civic Disputes; Editorial Standards.
 A person with her name had read the same water.
 Maybe a relative.
 Maybe a stranger whose name had passed through the family like a story and left no footprints.

 She slipped the card back into the envelope and slid the envelope back under the rack and pressed the tape into the metal as if she could press time into stillness.
-She traced the letter Q once with her thumb and then left it alone.
+She traced the letter Q once with her thumb—the tail curved the way her mother’s did on grocery lists, or maybe that was just wanting.
 Some coincidences were too heavy to carry out of a room and still walk.

 At the door, the lock waited like a throat wanting a cough.
 She eased it open the way she had eased it shut.
 The camera in the corridor continued to pretend to look away.
 She let the door settle and the latch find itself without noise.